nickdrummond/star-wars-ontology/docs/performance.md

 eg `participants` in `Events` are `Actors`, not `Roles` - leaving this range on `participant` is not too bad.
 Whereas, adding a range to `during` automatically adds a few seconds on.

-Domains/ranges have been added to the top level `test` ontology that is used purely as a QA mechanism and does not need to be used at query time.
+Domains/ranges were added to a top level `test` ontology which has now been removed using pellet.

 ### Cardinality
 Cannot add participant min 14000 to the battle of Exegol - it breaks the reasoner!